Wiltshire Core Strategy

 The considerable work and stakeholder engagement previously undertaken would not be repeated or wasted but, instead, built upon and used to inform the preparation of the Core Strategy.

-For further information on the work undertaken by the former district councils please follow this link.
+Further information on the work undertaken by the former district councils can be found online.